FSipiano/newbieDictionary/README.md

 **I have made this Open Source (definition in the dictionary!) to enable us all to add words/definitions and learn from each other!

-As well as creating this open source dictionary, I am also a tech writer and am intent on making tech more friendly, one jargon at a time!
+As well as creating this open source dictionary, I am also a tech writer and blogger and I am intent on making tech more friendly, one jargon at a time!
 [Here is my 'what **is**' series on dev.to](https://dev.to/javascriptcoff1/series/10250), where I explore common tech terms such as 'API' and 'hoisting' as well as technologies such as Vue, Tailwind and Docker!

 **If you'd like a word to be defined, just write it in the alphabetical place and write it like this:**